ZSantos-Lab/xmofly-processing-scripts/README.md

 ```

 ___
-### Stitch tiles in 3D
+### Stitch tiles in the Z dimension
 script: `1_multiview_stitcher_3d.py`

 **Motivation**:
 This pipeline is meant to stitch datasets that where split into multiple Substacks for Airyscan processing.
-This process requires a lot of RAM for processing: 300 z planes -> 256 GB.
+This process requires a lot of RAM for processing, approximately 256 GB of RAM / 300 z planes.
 For this reason, datasets are split into smaller subsets for processing.
 If a file contains multiple tiles and mosaic data, each tile is processed separately in each run.
-==Note==: this pipeline automatically converts images to `zarr`  if in `czi` format.
+==Note==: this pipeline automatically converts images to `zarr`.

 **Goal**:
 Merge Substacks in 3D using `multiview-stitcher` python package.